-Leg Minor Injuries such as lacerations, abrasions, sprains, strains, scrapes and burns of the soft tissue of the leg.
-Up to £11,110
+Leg Less Serious (iii) Injuries such as lacerations, abrasions, sprains, strains, scrapes and burns of the soft tissue of the leg.
+Up to £11,840

-Neck Minor Injuries such as lacerations, abrasions, sprains, strains, scrapes and burns of the soft tissue of the neck.
-Full recovery in 3 months.
-Up to £2,300
+Neck Minor (i) Injuries such as lacerations, abrasions, sprains, strains, scrapes and burns of the soft tissue of the neck.
+Full recovery in around one to two years. £4,350 to £7,890